 The effects of this first assault on social scientific truth created a fertile environment for the second assault.
 This new assault began in the political upheavals of the late 1960s, gradually gaining strength in the years that followed as a result of social, political, ethnic, and economic tensions, as well as the mistakes, lies, and failures of political authorities responsible for addressing these tensions.
 The skepticism induced by these events seemed to reach new heights in the U.S. with the election of Donald Trump.
 Supercharged by social media, it blossomed into a full-blown attack on public sources of information, including traditional opinion leaders like politicians, journalists, and researchers, and promoted a widespread feeling that one’s own intuition is a better source of knowledge than members of elites who are designated as “experts.”
 Postmodern skepticism and popular disillusionment with authorities therefore combined to create the environment of social science nihilism described above, in which internet rumors, conspiracy theories, and charismatic leaders seemed to many to have more credibility than carefully accumulated information distributed through legitimated channels.

-But social science nihilism is a foundation of sand that gives no basis for understanding human beings and no guidance as to where we need to go from here.
+But social science nihilism gives no basis for understanding human beings and no guidance as to where we need to go from here.
 Like all nihilism, including the extreme version of postmodernism, it is self-contradictory, pulling authority out from under itself, along with everything else.
 For if carefully accumulated knowledge about the social world is not possible, neither are the sweeping claims of those who make this assertion.
 The deconstruction of truth is a limited insight – and indeed a useless one – unless it is balanced by a recognition of a constructible and constitutive truth that nevertheless remains possible.
 Thus, in studying the natural and social world, we have to recognize that while any knowledge available to us must be dynamically ambiguous, created in part by our own knowledge-seeking activity, that knowledge must also be grounded in and shaped by an independent reality.
 Recognizing that neither the canons and standards of quantitative science nor the discipline and professionalism of qualitative research can provide an absolute guarantee of the validity of social knowledge, nor a complete escape from the influence of our own preconceptions, we need to find a way of thinking about how we do, in fact, seek truth in psychology and other social sciences, however imperfect that process may be.
 On the next page, and the two that follow it, I will discuss some ways of thinking about the challenges involved.